 The odds of being struck by lightning in any given year are extremely low — about one in a million.
-However, the odds drop to a much more likely 1 in 15,000 through your entire lifetime, according to the National Weather Service.
+However, according to the National Weather Service, the odds drop to a much more likely 1 in 15,000 through your entire lifetime.

 Lightning is one of the leading causes of weather-related fatalities and injuries.
-Every year, about 270 Americans are injured by lightning strikes, about 27 of those fatally.
+Every year, about 270 Americans are injured by lightning strikes, about 27 fatally.

 This is why we urge you to take lightning safety seriously.

 It is not difficult to protect yourself from lightning strikes in most cases.
 Seeking shelter is the most important thing.
 But there are other things you can do to protect yourself.

 - Check the weather forecast.
 If thunderstorms are forecasted, consider postponing any outdoor activities.
 If you can’t, monitor the skies closely.

 - Consider purchasing a lightning detector.
 These devices will often provide you warning of approaching storms long before you see lightning or thunder.

 - Sign up for weather alerts on your favorite weather app.
 Some even offer lightning alerts as well.

 - Take a weather radio with you if you plan to be outdoors for extended periods of time, especially when chances of severe weather are higher.

 - Always survey an outdoor spot for areas of shelter.
 You may need to react quickly to protect yourself.